{user_name}

 6. Websites from which the user's system reached our website

-7. Websites that are accessed from the user's system via our website
+7. Websites that are accessed by the user's system via our website

-The data is also stored in the log files of our system.
-Storage of these data together with other personal data of the user does not take place.
+The data are also stored in the log files of our system.
+These data are not stored together with other personal data of the user.

 2. Legal basis for data processing

-The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's device.
-For this purpose, the user's IP address must be stored for the duration of the session.
+The temporary storage of the IP address by the system is necessary to deliver the website to the user's computer.
+For this purpose, the user's IP address must remain stored for the duration of the session.

-Storage in log files takes place to ensure the functionality of the website.
-The data also serve to technically optimize the website and to ensure the security of our information technology systems.
+Logging is performed to ensure the functionality of the website.
+In addition, the data serve to technically optimize the website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context.

 Our legitimate interest in data processing pursuant to Art.
 6 para.
 1 lit. f GDPR also lies in these purposes.